DoctorDavinci/OrX_ITAOT/README.md

 ------------------------------------------------------------------

-All other code contained within OrX is licensed GPLv3
+All other code contained within OrX Kontinuum is licensed GPLv3

 Copyright © 2019 DoctorDavinci